rjodinchr/clvk/README.md

   can be a work-around when having issues with clang compiling in the application thread.

+* `CLVK_DEVICE_EXTENSIONS` specifies extensions to be added to the list of exposed extensions by `clGetDeviceInfo` in `CL_DEVICE_EXTENSIONS`.
+It expects a whitespace separated list of extensions.

 # Limitations

 * Only one device per CL context